owasp-untrust/boxed_path_py/README.md

-## BoxedPath and SandboxPath: Secure File Path Handling
+## BoxedPath and PathSandbox: Secure File Path Handling

 #### **The Need**
 In modern applications, especially those handling untrusted code or user-uploaded files, secure access to the file system is critical.
 Unrestricted access can lead to vulnerabilities such as: